 With continual advances in messaging communications, there are more options than ever to use your phone to send texts, emails and photo messages, along with gifs, memes and emojis.
 So you can have long conversations with friends and family without having to rely on your ears at all.

 Apps such as WhatsApp, with 65 billion messages sent daily, have become a far more routine way to communicate.
-And this naturally provides the significant advantage of text-based messages which make the communication far easier for people with a hearing loss.
+This naturally provides the significant advantage of text-based messages, which make communication far easier for people with a hearing loss.

-Until these apps, there was a significant barrier for people with a hearing loss when they were not able to see the other person on the end of a call.
-However, now people with a hearing loss are able to physically view the other person, they can use sign language or lipreading to have a conversation with someone miles away.
+Until these apps, there was a significant barrier for people with hearing loss when they were not able to see the person on the other end of a call.
+However, people with hearing loss are now able to physically view the other person, and they can use sign language or lipreading to have a conversation with someone miles away.

-Alternatively, you can take a more text-based approach by using the Next Generation Text Services.
-This is available for Android and IOS devices and can translate between text and voices.
-So a voice message can be typed out for people with a hearing loss to read.
+Alternatively, you can take a more text-based approach by using an app like Next Generation Text Services.
+This is available for Android and iOS devices and can translate between text and voices.
+This means a voice message can be typed out for people with a hearing loss to read.

 Tips for using your phone if you’ve got a hearing loss